lioc7381/pharmacy-management-system/docs/prd/epic-3-core-order-fulfillment-workflow.md

 ### Acceptance Criteria

-1. A "My Deliveries" screen is available to users with the 'Delivery' role, showing a list of orders assigned to them with the status 'Ready for Delivery'.
+1. A "My Deliveries" screen is available, protected by a `go_router` guard that restricts access to users with the 'Delivery' role.
+It lists orders with the status 'Ready for Delivery' assigned to them.
-2. The Delivery Person can update an order's status to 'Completed' upon successful delivery.
+2. The Delivery Person can update an order's status to 'Completed' or 'Failed Delivery'.
-3. The Delivery Person can update an order's status to 'Failed Delivery' if the delivery could not be completed.
+3.  **Backend (Laravel):** The status update endpoint uses a `FormRequest` to validate the final status and is protected by middleware to ensure only the assigned delivery person (or a manager) can update it.
-4. Once an order's status is updated to 'Completed' or 'Failed Delivery', it is removed from the Delivery Person's active queue.
+4. Once an order's status is updated to 'Completed' or 'Failed Delivery', it is removed from the Delivery Person's active queue on the next refresh.
-5. The system sends a final notification to the client when their order is marked as 'Completed'.
+5.  **Backend (Laravel):** The `OrderService` sends a final notification to the client when their order is marked as 'Completed'.

 ---